TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 Ashyn is the first planet from the system's sun.
 It has sentient life.
 The book [[The Silence Divine\|The Silence Divine]] is set here.
 The magic system involves people who gain magical powers from diseases.
-Ashyn is mostly barren, with a few fertile patches.
+Ashyn is mostly barren, due to and ancient disaster, with a few fertile patches.
 It currently has no [[Shard\|shard]].

 ### Roshar

 Roshar is the second planet from the Rosharan system's sun.
-It has a gravity of 0.7, a year 500 days long, with each year being 1.1 earth years.
+It has a gravity of 0.7 Cosmere Standard, and a year 500 days long, with each year being 1.1 earth years.
 The planet consists of one large super continent.

 #### Moons
 Roshar has three moons.
 The first moon is Salas.
 It is violet, and is the smallest moon.
-The middle moon is Nomon, which is a bright, pale blue.
-And the final moon is Mishim, which is small and green.
+The middle moon is Nomon, which is a bright, pale blue, and the final moon is Mishim, which is small and green.

 ### Braize